nientedidecente/nientedidecente.github.io/en/about.md

 - A [GitHub](https://github.com/nientedidecente) org, where we plan to collaborate over gamedev projects.

-- This blog made with github pages.
+- This blog made with GitHub Pages.

 ## What do we want?